jiaxuanchin/is450-g1t3/README.md

 3. Run all the rows.
 Currently, the number of rows to test is set to 1 for testing purposes.
 4. The results are saved in "test_results" folder in "result.csv".

+**Note: We will need to use the GPU to run Custom PTM4Tag.
+The FINAL.csv dataset can be found in the google drive.**

 Folder structure:

 ![image](https://github.com/jiaxuanchin/is450-g1t3/assets/114128066/3b39f1c0-74c6-4fd3-b585-54c6a06f1654)